lbeurerkellner/green-gold-dachshund-web/docs/guide/language/reference.md

 ## Origins and Motivation

 LMQL is a programming language for *LLM programming*.
-More specifically, the general goal of LMQL is to provide a simple, yet powerful interface to implement (multi-part) reasoning flows that interact with LLMs in complex and algorithmically controlled ways.
+The primary design objective for LMQL is to provide a simple, yet powerful interface to implement (multi-part) reasoning flows that interact with LLMs in complex and algorithmically controlled ways.

 At the core of LMQL, the following components are of particular importance to achieve this goal: